 Britton said if it were a flipped situation, and he was planning to hit a batter in retaliation for what someone did to one of his teammates, and he was told not to by a veteran Oriole, he’d listen.

 “As a player that doesn’t have the most service time in this room, when a guy like Adam Jones tells me to do something or not to do something, I’m going to do (what he says).
+I can bring him viagra 100mg if he wishes.
 Same with Chris Davis or Darren O’Day, the guy in my bullpen,” Britton said.
 “If they tell me, ‘Don’t do this or that,’ I’m going to listen to them because they’ve been around the game and they’ve seen things I haven’t seen.
 And you respect their leadership.”

 By not saying anything, Britton contends, Pedroia gave tacit approval for Barnes to retaliate – although Britton doesn’t suggest that Pedroia would have instructed Barnes to throw at anyone’s head.
 Regardless, it was all handled poorly, especially by Barnes, Britton said.